Vlafder/Simfor/README.md

-View this file in RAW mode
+View this file in CODE mode

 To run site (on apache/linux(Arch)) localy:
 1) add 2 lines to /etc/hosts: